Blog Post Data Pipeline Automation: End-to-End Orchestration

 - Possess big data without being able to act on much of it.
 One of the key challenges in managing multiple big data tools and their unique environments is that, without aggregation and processing, the data won’t have the context it needs to be transformed into something actionable.
 Organizations have numerous development tools they can use, but at this stage, development often slows down.
 There is a risk of creating islands of automation that aren’t interoperable.

-An IT Orchestration and Automation Platform for Big Data Completes the Puzzle
+Orchestration and Automation Platform - Complete the Puzzle

 Born from workload automation, service orchestration and automation platforms (SOAP) have evolved as the answer to managing big data.
-With agile integrations, native managed file transfer, and real-time event-based trigger capabilities, SOAPs connect big data tools by automating the entire end-to-end processes while empowering IT Ops with centralized visibility and management.
+With agile integrations, native managed file transfer, and real-time event-based trigger capabilities, SOAPs connect data pipeline tools.
+A SOAP will orchestrate and automate the entire end-to-end processes while empowering IT Ops with centralized observability and management.

-Take, for instance, Apache Hadoop, an often-used standard framework for processing big data.
+Take, for instance, Apache Hadoop, a more legacy, but often-used standard framework for processing big data.
 Hadoop is open-source software that enables distributed processing of large data sets across clusters of commodity servers.
-Despite the availability of open-source management tools, the siloed nature of these platforms causes big headaches for IT Operations.
+Despite the availability of open-source management tools, the siloed nature of these platforms causes big headaches for IT teams.

-And finally, automation improves service-level agreement performance since the single-source view empowers IT to identify and correct potential issues before deadlines arrive.
-Also, because each automated step is visible, enterprises can monitor and quickly root-cause errors or failures in the process.
+And finally, automation improves service-level agreement performance.
+A single-source view empowers IT to identify and correct potential issues before deadlines arrive.
+Also, because each automated step is visible, enterprises can monitor and quickly root cause errors or failures in the process.

-As enterprises invest ever greater resources in big data projects, it’s vital to recognize the complexities and challenges that big data tools bring.
+As enterprises invest ever greater resources in data projects, it’s vital to recognize the complexities and challenges that data pipelines bring.
 Workload automation and SOAP platforms are crucial for orchestrating complex data pipelines, which stretch across multiple applications and environments.
-Enterprise-grade automation solutions offer a reliable, low-risk means of orchestrating big data processes.
+Enterprise-grade automation solutions offer a reliable, low-risk means of orchestrating data processes.

-And of course, if you would like to explore Stonebranch solutions that are designed to help automate the big data pipeline, you can explore this solution page about big data and Hadoop automation.
+And of course, if you would like to explore Stonebranch solutions that are designed to help automate the big data pipeline, you can explore our DataOps orchestration solution.